This post may contain affiliate links. Please read my disclosure policy.

-- Preheat oven 425°F. Using a serrated knife, cut the acorn squash in half vertically starting at stem and down to tip.
+- Preheat oven 425°F. Using a sharpened kitchen knife, cut the acorn squash in half vertically starting at tip down to the stem.
 Scoop out the seeds and discard.
 Rub oil all over squash and salt and pepper the cut sides.
 Place cut side up on lined baking sheet and bake for 40 minutes or until fork tender.
 Remove from oven and allow to cool.

 - Toast the sourdough bread slices and then cube, set aside.

 - In a large skillet over medium-high heat and the oil, sausage meat and start to brown, 4 minutes.
 Add the onion, celery, herbs, red pepper flakes and salt to taste.
 Cook for another 6 minutes.
 Remove from skillet and add to large bowl to cool.